alchitry/alchitry.github.io/content/tutorials/ddr3-memory.md

 These clocks are fed directly into the `mig` controller.
 The `mig` controller then outputs a `ui_clk` which is intended to be used with its interface.
+For the newer Alchitry V2 boards, this clock is 100MHz.
+For Alchitry V1 boards, it is 81.25MHz.
-This clock is 81.25MHz and is what will drive the rest of our design.
+This is what will drive the rest of our design.

-It is 81.25MHz because the DDR3 interface is set up to run at 325MHz with a 4:1 ratio.
+This clock is derived from the 4:1 clock ratio used by the interface.
+Alchitry V1 boards have a slower speed grade FPGA capable of 325MHz while the V2 boards go up to 400MHz.

 Also notice that we are using the `mig.sync_rst` signal as our reset.
 Because of this, we don't need the `reset_conditioner` used in previous tutorials.